-Proposed adoption of regulations for Delivery Minor Decoy Requirements.
+Proposed adoption of regulations for On-Sale Licenses for Boats.

 Download a printable copy of Final Statement of Reasons by clicking the PDF download button.

-Summary and Response to Comments Received During the Comment Period of August 7, 2020, through September 23, 2020.
+Summary and Response to Comments Received During the Comment Period of June 2, 2023, Through July 18, 2023.

 Local Mandate Determination